 The later the sun sets, the lower the productivity of a place.
 A short article in The Economist about problems with Spain’s work hours suggests that one of Spain’s economic problems stems from the fact that it’s in the wrong time zone.
 If Spain were in the “right” time zone, according to GMT standards, its productivity would increase.

-Researchers in the U.S. and elsewhere have studied places where, in a single time zone, you might get dramatically different sunrise and sunset times.
-China is an interesting example because the time differences are dramatic.
+Researchers in the U.S. and elsewhere have studied places where, in a single time zone, there are dramatically different sunrise and sunset times.
+China is an interesting example.
 The whole country, big as it is, works on unified Beijing time.
-On the vernal equinox, sunrise can be as early as 3:43 a.m. or as late as 6:27 a.m., depending on which side of the country you’re in (Gibson & Schrader, 2015).
-The sun might set as early as 7:27 p.m. or as late as 9:56.
+On the vernal equinox, sunrise can be as early as 3:43 a.m. or as late as 6:27 a.m., depending on which side of the country you’re on (Gibson & Schrader, 2015).
+The sun might set as early as 7:27 p.m. or as late as 9:56 p.m.

-If it went by GMT norms, China would span three hours, just as the continental United States does.
+If China were structured by GMT norms, it would span three time zones, just as the continental United States does.

 But who cares what time the sun sets or rises?

 As it turns out, businesses should care.

 Where the sun sets later, people generally go to bed later.
 However, they still wake up at the same time because businesses and schools start at a time determined by the social clock, not by the rising and setting of the sun.
 The hour we start school or work doesn’t change throughout the year, unlike the time of sunrise.
 A work day in the U.S. typically starts around 8 or 9 in the morning.
 If you usually get up at 6:30 to give yourself enough time to get ready and commute to your job, you’re not going to sleep in later in the summer just because you tend to stay up later than you do in winter.

 Indeed, data confirm that people don’t change what time they get up even when they do change what time they go to bed.
 And a later sunset is correlated with later bedtimes.